client9/libinjection/README.md

     // input is const (not changed or written to)
     //
     // The last arg control how fingerprints are matched
     // with SQLi.
-NULL means use the default built-in
+The last args of "NULL, NULL"  means
-    // list.
+    //  use the default built-in list.
-    bool issqli = is_sqli(&sf, linebuf, len, NULL);
+    bool issqli = libinjection_is_sqli(&sf, linebuf, len, NULL, NULL);

     // sfilter now also has interesting details
     //   the fingerprint